 Adriane’s professional career began in 2004, where she worked behind the scenes in local television & production and special event planning in the city of Miami, Florida.
-Simultaneously she was also pursuing her B.A in Popular Music from Florida Memorial University in Opa Locka, Florida.
-She graduated Cum Laude in 2009.
+Simultaneously she was also pursuing her B.A. in Popular Music from Florida Memorial University, graduating Cum Laude in 2009.
 Developing much of her professional career in Miami, Florida from 2004 – 2015, Adriane has worked in arts education as an educator in both music and theater arts.
-Between 2008 and 2010, she helped to develop the drama program for Alonzo Mourning Charities’ Over Town Youth center and The Gibson Charter School.
-Adriane Jefferson is known as a thought leader, adviser, and educator about issues of Diversity, Equity, and Inclusion (DEI) and Cultural Equity.
-Her unique approach to programming and her ability to think outside of the box has created many opportunities for creatives, arts organizations and creative businesses within the State of CT and beyond.
-She has dedicated her career to creating programs that result in a more equitable, vibrant, and sustainable arts landscape.
-Adriane has an M.A in Arts Administration from Savannah College of Art and Design.
-She is a mother of one and a member of Delta Sigma Theta Sorority Incorporated.
+Between 2008 and 2010, she helped to develop the drama program for Alonzo Mourning Charities’ Over Town Youth Center and The Gibson Charter School.
+Adriane returned to The State of Connecticut in 2015 to serve as the Executive Director and Senior Director of programs for the Writers Block Ink in New London, CT.
+She later served as a member of their Board of Directors.

 Adriane is a thought leader, adviser and educator pertaining to issues of Justice, Diversity, Equity, Access, and Inclusion.
 She has expertise in program design, event & media production, grant making, external affairs, and new program initiatives.
 She specializes in professional development programming for young creative professionals, programs that amplify Black, Indigenous, People of Color, and social change initiatives.
 She has dedicated her career to fostering a more equitable, vibrant and sustainable arts landscape.